smcclab/smc-course/_workshops/06-network-music.md

 {:.diary-provocation-box}

-**Solo AVD**: pick a computer music work or system that uses networks, think about what the network part does to make it compelling and then make something of your own which takes that idea even further
+**Solo AVD**: pick someone else's patch/code from a previous workshop, put a new interface on it, and play something

 ### Goals for this week